attempering/at-engine/README.md

-# Kernel code for adaptive tempering
+# Kernel code for AT-Engine

 ## Overview